 Many travelers passionate about hiking new routes usually travel on the Rainbow Mountain tour in the rainy season, when the colors are different.
 Still, the hiking experience is exceptional; although it becomes a little more complicated, our travelers have chosen these dates to travel to the Mountain of Colors, and all were satisfied.

-Mountain of 7 Colors to get there, there are 02 routes:
+Mountain of 7 Colors To get there, there are two routes:

 Pitumarca is the traditional route; initially, the vehicles arrived at Quesiuno, and the walk lasted 5 hours.
-Later, the vehicle route did extend to Pampachiri, and the hike lasted 3 hours.
+Later, the vehicle route was extended to Pampachiri, and the hike lasted 3 hours.
 With the latest route extension, the trip only lasts about 45 minutes.
-However, the vehicular road is much longer, and it is necessary to pay tolls, which is why visiting the mountain by this route is more expensive, and very few people use it.
+However, vehicular roads are much longer, and it is necessary to pay tolls, so visiting the mountain by this route is more expensive, and very few people use it.
 Approximately 100 people arrive daily at the peak by this route.

-Cusipata: In this new route, you take a detour through Cusipata, a 01-hour trip to the camp in Phulawasipata; from there, the hike to the mountain lasts between 1 to 2 hours.
-Approximately 2500 to 3000 visitors arrive by this route.
+Cusipata: This new route involves a detour through Cusipata, a one-hour trip to the camp in Phulawasipata, and a one- to two-hour hike to the mountain.
+Approximately 2,500 to 3,000 visitors arrive by this route.